 For the tank these fish need lots of plants, rocks, and wood pieces.
 The Neon Tetra does well in slightly acidic water and will feed on most kinds of foods including fish pellets, fish flakes, tubifex, brine shrimp, blood worms, and other foods.

 To breed a Neon Tetra place a male and a female inside a dark tank and slowly increase the level of light until spawning occurs.
-These fish are often bought in groups of 5 or 6 to add some bright colors an aquarium.
+These fish are often bought in groups of 5 or 6 to add some bright colors an aquarium. (we have done a detailed comparison on Neon's Vs Cardinals here, if you need some help deciding).

 2. Cardinal Tetra